5 min read

 Make it personal: Share personal stories and examples of how other people are using the benefit.
-Employee testimonials can be one of the most powerful tools you have and you can present their stories in whichever medium works best for you.
+Employee testimonials can be one of the most powerful tools you have and you can use storytelling for communications in whichever medium works best for you.
 Short quotes, full written accounts, videos and interviews will all be great additions to your email campaign which will provide the reassurance that we all subconsciously crave.

 Find your Champions.
-Create a Champion or advocacy programme to drive engagement, which can work incredibly well for pushing your campaigns forward and give employees a further opportunity to get involved.
+Create a Champion or advocacy program to drive engagement, which can work incredibly well for pushing your campaigns forward and give employees a further opportunity to get involved.

 Remember, your communications campaign is a journey with several steps on the road to success.
 These are just some of the hundreds of ideas you can start with to make sure your message is reaching your audience.